Akers helps Florida St. hold off ULM in overtime

 TALLAHASSEE, Fla.
 (AP) — Cam Akers had a program-record 36 carries, the final one a 4-yard touchdown, as Florida State defeated Louisiana Monroe 45-44 in overtime on Saturday.

-Caleb Evans had a 5-yard touchdown run just moments later but the Warhawks’ Jacob Meeks missed the extra-point attempt.
+Caleb Evans had a 5-yard touchdown run just moments later and the Warhawks went for the one-point conversion that would force a second overtime period, but Jacob Meeks missed the kick, setting off a celebration on the Seminoles’ sideline and in the stands.

 Akers, a junior tailback, ran for a career-high 193 yards and scored two rushing touchdowns.
 He also had a 44-yard TD reception for Florida State (1-1).

+But Blackman’s mistakes were costly.
+The redshirt sophomore quarterback and receiver Tamorrion Terry miscommunicated on a third-quarter pass play as ULM’s Corey Straughter jumped in front of a pass and ran 57 yards for a touchdown as the Warhawks cut the FSU lead to 24-14.

-ULM (1-1) had four touchdowns and a field goal on its final six drives of regulation to force overtime.
+ULM (1-1) had four touchdowns and a field goal on its final six opportunities in regulation to force overtime.
+Meeks’ 24-yard field-goal attempt with 1:30 left tied the game at 38.

 Evans completed 23 of 38 passes for 241 yards and two touchdowns.
 Josh Johnson ran 26 times for 126 yards and a touchdown.